 When most people think of tourism in Vietnam, they jump to two particular niches: historical and food.
 Given the country’s fascinating military and cultural history, as well as its particularly scrumptious street food, it’s not surprising that these two industries dominate the Vietnamese tourism industry.
 However, a new niche is also growing in prominence – ecotourism.
-If you’re interested in ecotourist activities in Vietnam, they can now be found all over the country.
-However, I’d personally recommend traveling the northern Vietnam, and in particular, the following two locations…
+If you’re interested in ecotourism activities in Vietnam, they can now be found all over the country.
+However, I’d personally recommend travelling northern Vietnam, and in particular, the following two locations…

 Ha Long Bay

 Ha Long Bay is probably the most famous tourist sight in Vietnam, and rightfully so.
 This impressive bay consists of some 2,000 limestone karsts, or steep cliffs formed by erosive and geographic forces.
 For most tourists, visiting Ha Long Bay is one of the highlights of their trip.
 This is especially true for ecotourists, as Ha Long Bay is easily one of the most unique and impressive geographical features in the world.

 Because Ha Long Bay is, well, a bay, there’s a few different ports that offer cruises and other water activities.
 The most logical is probably Halong City, which has a fancy dock and all the amenities you would expect in a major city.
 This is typically where travelers with money set sail from.
 Alternatively, you could leave from Hai Phoung.
 This coastal city has a lot more charm than Halong City, though it is further from the karsts.